 This is the core object for almost all entities.
-The data is a mesh file (".dae" or ".msh") that comes in the form of a separate file in which the entity references.
+The data is a mesh file (".dae" or ".msh") that can that comes in the form of a separate file which the entity references to.
 An entity can only have a single mesh connected to it.
-Note that several entities can connect to the same mesh file however.
-This is the only part of the data that is required for the entity to load properly.
+Note that several entities can connect to the same mesh file.